FredJiangpingfei/EcoScamper/README.md

 --   Academic research and non-profit projects
 -   Inspiration for design concepts

 Please be aware that this tool is not intended for commercial use.

-For details, see the Licensing section below.
+## How to Cite This Work

+If you use this tool or its dataset in your research, please cite it as follows.
+This ensures that the original work is properly attributed.

+> Jiang, P. 2025.
+"EcoScamper: A Sustainable Product Design Toolkit" [Dataset].
+Retrieved from https://github.com/FredJiangpingfei/EcoScamper.